Slowing down isn’t always easy to do.

 When was the last time you gave your children a mental health break?

-An Awesomely Awake parent knows when things just aren’t right.
+Any intentional parent knows when things just aren’t feeling right.
 We are present and aware and understand that slowing down is as important as breathing.

-Clearly, they have needed downtime despite their arguing that they do not.
-We had to get serious and start cutting back.
+Lately, we have had to get serious and start cutting back.
 I have to do this every now and then for myself … you know, start looking at the calendar and really start considering what’s important and what is just going to have to wait another year.
 It’s hard to make those decisions — especially when you’ve been looking forward to something.
 But this year it’s urgent.
 I see how this crazy go-go-go mentality that my kids often inspire with their wants and desires is impacting our days negatively.
 They may not like that we have to forgo a few social events, but it’s what we need to do to get back on track.

 Last week, we put swimming on hold and just enjoyed each other’s company inside.
 We made friendship bracelets and other art projects that were just fun and had no purpose.